Amla (Gooseberry): Uses, Benefits & Side Effects

 |Juice||Take 3-4 teaspoons of Amla Juice before taking food.||2 times|

-- The dosage of Amla juice can lead to dryness of the skin.
+- Taking excessive amounts of Amla juice may cause dryness of the skin.

-- Amla is not recommended during and after surgery, as it might increase the risk of bleeding.
+- Amla is not recommended before or after surgery, as it may increase the risk of bleeding.

-Can I eat Amla regularly to have weight loss?
+Can eating Amla regularly aid in weight loss?

-Yes, Amla (Gooseberry) is available in different local markets, such as whole fruit, juice, candy, and supplements.
-They can be administered orally.
-With its fibre content, Amla can help manage hunger for a longer time, helping control the body weight.
-The antioxidants in Amla can improve metabolism, which is necessary to manage weight loss.
+Ans – Yes, Amla is available in various forms like whole fruit, juice, candy, and supplements.
+Its high fiber content can help manage hunger and control body weight.
+The antioxidants in Amla also improve metabolism, which is essential for weight loss.

 Is Amla good for hair?

-Yes, Amla oil is useful in reducing hair fall, and it also promotes hair growth.
-Amla fights against the free radicals, which causes premature hair greying due to its antioxidant potential.
-With all these functional properties of Amla, it can be a perfect hair tonic.
+Ans – Yes, Amla oil is beneficial in reducing hair fall and promoting hair growth.
+It fights free radicals, which can cause premature hair graying, thanks to its antioxidant properties.
+With all these benefits, Amla can be a great hair tonic.